 With four campus locations, UW-Green Bay boasts a 16-county footprint covering nearly half of the Wisconsin coastline on the world’s largest freshwater ecosystem and some of the most pristine and desirable natural areas and tourist spots in the country.
 This four-campus University transforms lives and communities through student-focused teaching and research, innovative learning opportunities, powerful connections and a problem-solving approach to education.

-The University of Wisconsin-Green Bay holds a full 10-year accreditation (2007-2017) from the Higher Learning Commission of the North Central Association of Colleges and Schools.
+The University of Wisconsin-Green Bay is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.